Laser spray ionization: Laserspray ionization

 Laserspray Ionization (LSI) is a newer mass spectrometric technique commonly used with biomolecules, such as proteins.
 This method is similar to matrix-assisted laser desorption/ionization (MALDI) at atmospheric pressure in that it involves an analyte and matrix mixture.
 It also contains features from electrospray ionization, in which it produces a similar mass spectra.
 The mechanism was initially thought to involve laser induced production of highly charge matrix/analyte clusters that upon evaporation of the matrix produces ions by the same mechanism as ESI.
 LSI's ability to ablate proteins at atmospheric pressure in order to form a multiple of charged ions with a mass resolution of 100,000 when coupled with a quadrupole orbitrap mass spectrometer.
 The advantages of using LSI includes a solvent-free ionization technique, fast data acquisition, simply to use, and the improved fragmentation through multiple charging.

-Laser spray ionization inlet
+Laser spray inlet ionization

 Due to recent innovations to the laser spray technique, a new method of laser ablation using the spray method has surfaced.
 Laserspray inlet ionization (LSII) involves a matrix/analyte sample at atmospheric pressure being ablated, and the ionization process will take place in an ion transfer capillary tube located in the mass spectrometer inlet.
 The LSII method is also known as laserspray ionization vacuum (LSIV).